 - Otherwise, if no eligible external rating exists or can be inferred, the risk weight of the IRBA-securitization position will generally be determined based on the supervisory formula approach pursuant to Section 258 SolvV or the internal assessment approach pursuant to Section 259 SolvV.

-- If neither of the aforementioned approaches can be applied, the position is deducted from liable capital.
+- If neither of the aforementioned approaches can be applied, the position was deducted from liable capital.

 There is no securitization position for which we have applied the special provisions for originators of securitization transactions which include an investor’s interest to be recognized by the originator pursuant to Section 245 et seq. respectively Section 262 et seq.
 SolvV.